parsiya/parsiya.net/content/post/2019/2019-10-13-quality-of-life-burp/index.markdown

     },
     "user_options":{
         // removed
+    },
+    "proxy": {
+        // removed
+    },
+    // removed
 }
-}
 ```

+**Note:** Export the default Burp project and user options (create a new empty
+project and export them).
+Then, compare your modified config file with them and
+remove the keys that are not modified.
+This reduces the config file size.
+For
+example, if you have not modified the shortcut keys, there's no need to include
+the default ones in the config file.

 ### Why?
 It saves time and I do not have to make the same changes for every project.
 Some options will step be project-specific but most are not.

+Also see
+{{< xref path="/post/2020/2020-05-01-quieter-burp-history/"
-Also see [Towards a Quieter Burp History] ({{< relref
+    text="Towards a Quieter Burp History" >}}
-"/post/2020/2020-05-01-quieter-burp-history/index.markdown#anchor" >}}
-"Towards a Quieter Burp History") if you use Burp to proxy thickclients on
+if you use Burp to proxy thickclients on Windows.
-Windows.

 Some suggestions: